26 die in Skardu bus crash

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: At least 26 people died in a bus crash in northern Pakistan, officials confirmed on Monday, the latest fatal incidents on the country’s dangerous roads.
+ISLAMABAD: At least 26 people died in a bus crash in northern Pakistan, officials confirmed Monday, the latest fatal incidents on the country´s notoriously dangerous roads.

 Officials in the northern city of Skardu said a bus headed to Rondu district came off the road and slid into a ravine after the driver lost control following a sharp turn.
 "All 26 passengers in the bus died on the spot," local administration official Khurram Pervazi said.

-ISLAMABAD: At least 26 people died in a bus crash in northern Pakistan, officials confirmed on Monday, the latest fatal incidents on the country’s dangerous roads.
+ISLAMABAD: At least 26 people died in a bus crash in northern Pakistan, officials confirmed Monday, the latest fatal incidents on the country´s notoriously dangerous roads.

 Officials in the northern city of Skardu said a bus headed to Rondu district came off the road and slid into a ravine after the driver lost control following a sharp turn.
 "All 26 passengers in the bus died on the spot," local administration official Khurram Pervazi said.